cliftonh02/ruby-oop-inheritance/readme.md

 * **private**: methods available only within the class.
 * **protected**: methods available to only the class and its descendants.

-## Bonus: Visibility

-When discussing object-oriented programming, you may hear the term "visibility".
-This refers to the availability, or scope, of a method.
-Who can call this method on the object?

-* Public: any one can call this method.
-Public is default accessibility level for class methods.
-* Private and Protected: (not common) Not visible to other objects from other classes.
-Control visibility to other instances of that Class, including descendants.

 ## Resources

 * [Getters and Setters](http://andrewsunglaekim.github.io/Get-set-ruby/)